matteodamico/gcp-docker-vm-ansible/README.md

 ### Usage
-Set up properly the inventory file based on your needs `$ansible-playbook playbook.yml -i inventory`
+Set up properly the inventory file based on your needs.
+Run:
+`$ ansible-playbook playbook.yml -i inventory`

 ### Installation
 This playbook uses a ansible-role to install and configure docker in the VMs.